 In a nutshell, it’s not all about sales, but about the quality of the customer relationships you are building.
 Keep this in mind when you set out to market your online store.

-Buyer personas aren’t just one of those marketing buzzwords — you do really need them.
+Buyer personas aren’t just for people who love marketing buzzwords — you genuinely need them.